emilybache/GildedRose-Refactoring-Kata/texttests/README.md

 ## running TextTest

-Follow the instructions on [texttest.org](https://texttest.org/) to install the command-line tool for your platform.
-You will first need to install Python and probably create a virtual environment before installing TextTest as a python package via pip.

-Open a terminal and change directory to the root folder of the GildedRose-Refactoring-Kata repo.
-Texttest detects the current working directory and uses that as the variable $TEXTTEST_HOME in the config.gr file.
-Alternatively set the environment TEXTTEST_HOME to the full path to this location.

-Execute this command in a terminal:

-    texttest -con
+There is a convenience script - either 'start_texttest.sh' or 'start_texttest.bat' depending on your platform.
+This script will install a virtual python environment, install texttest, then run the tests on the console.

 You should see output like this if the test passes: